-For all these reasons, investors are cautioned against making their investment decisions based exclusively on the forecast data included in the strategic objective.
-Any failure to implement the strategic objective or meet the strategic objective may have a material adverse effect on UniCredit's business, financial condition or results of operations.
+For all these reasons, investors are cautioned against making their investment decisions based exclusively on the forecast data included in the Strategic Objectives.
+Any failure to implement the Strategic Objectives or meet the Strategic Objectives may have a material adverse effect on UniCredit's business, financial condition or results of operations.

-The Issuer evaluates that the materiality of such risk shall be high."
+The Issuer evaluates that the materiality of such risk shall be high.